 Wetlands of New Zealand: A Bitter-sweet Story (Random House, 2007) won the Environment Category of the Montana New Zealand Book Awards, and the Montana Medal for Non-Fiction at the 2008 Montana New Zealand Book Awards.

-In 2009, Janet Hunt released E3 Call Home, which is based on the true story.
-Her story centers on a godwit tagged as 'E3', who varied his usual route to Alaska for the breeding season, instead turning back and losing his transmitter somewhere near the coast of Australia.
+In 2009, Janet Hunt released E3 Call Home, a true story of godwit migration and misadventure.
+The story centers on a godwit tagged as 'E3', who varied his usual route to Alaska for the breeding season, instead turning back and losing his transmitter somewhere near the coast of Australia.
 Adult godwits make this incredible flight from New Zealand to Alaska each year, and 2007 was the first time that scientists had tried to follow it.
 The journey was followed closely online by millions of people from all over the world.
 E3 Call Home was listed as a 2010 Storylines Notable Non-Fiction Book, and is a finalist for the 2010 New Zealand Post Book Awards for Children and Young Adults.

 writers in schools information